NRCP LogoBRIS logoBasic Research Information System

 I am not an NRCP member, can I still submit a proposal for funding?

-What are the priority research areas for funding under Call for Proposals FY 2025?
+What are the priority research areas for funding under Call for Proposals?

-Proposals must be aligned with the priority areas/programs under the National Integrated Basic Research Agenda (NIBRA) of the existing Harmonized National Research and Development Agenda (HNRDA).
+Proposals must be aligned with the priority areas/programs under the National Integrated Basic Research Agenda (NIBRA), 2022-2028 of the existing Harmonized National Research and Development Agenda (HNRDA).
+Proposal may be a blue skies or pure basic research, or an oriented basic, or policy research.

 Proposals that forge linkages between the government particularly local government units (LGUs), academe, industry sector, and civil society; and most importantly projects that will ensure translation and transfer of social technologies to the people and various publics will be prioritized for funding.